Hard to find, harder to kill, but so worth it.

 - The expanded DS version adds another.
 Instead of using Lock All/Omnilock, it fights back instead, but it still runs on a whim and pisses you off royally.
 It also appears totally randomly, instead of being a set spawn that never comes back.
 They're also the only things that can drop a certain material for having an item crafted.
 Of course, you can just have Ayla Charm (steal) it, too, which ups the chances of getting that item greatly.

-- The Legend of Dragoon has a whole series of these monsters; they have 4-6 hp but only take 1 damage per hit and will run if they can be killed before their next turn, meaning they can't be taken out until you have certain specific items from later on in the game.
-Not only that, they is insanely fast, getting multiple turns in before your characters do.
-The worst part is, they are practically necessary to grind so one can get the best gear in the game.
-At least when they do attack, they take off 1/10 of your maximum hp, so they really don't do THAT much— except for one variant of these slimes named OOPARTS, who can insta-kill one of your party members before running away.
+- The Legend of Dragoon has a whole series of these monsters, each only encountered on the world map; they have 4-6 hp but only take 1 damage per hit, have very high speed, and are quick to run away.
+The early ones can be fought relatively normally if you're fast/lucky enough to kill them before they run, but later ones can each only be damaged in a specific way, such as by magic, poison damage, or even by hitting themselves after being confused.
+And because most random encounters in the game drop very little XP and gold compared to bosses, these monsters are really the only viable option for level grinding or gold farming to afford the best gear in the game.
+At least when they do attack, they don't usually do too much damage — except for one variant of these monsters found in disc 1 named OOPARTS, who can insta-kill one of your party members before running away.
 If it feels like it, it can even stick around and nail another character.

 - Cores in Lufia: The Ruins of Lore have high def/low hp, but most are slow, and there are plenty of attacks that can easily defeat them.
 The exception is the Anti-Core, which is insanely fast, capable of taking many turns before your party gets one, with "flee" getting a high priority.
 By using another monster with a confuse ability, it is possible to capture one, gaining a valuable ally (especially if you boost its dismal attack with power sources).